rbvegas/RolandBraunDev/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭I'm a physicist turned software developer
-- 🖥 I’m currently working on `SVMT`, an easy to user MCMC sampler for astrophysicists
+- 🖥 I’m currently working on `SVMT`, an easy-to-use MCMC sampler for astrophysicists
 - 🌱 I’m currently learning LINQ and EF Core in C#.NET
 - 🌎 I’m looking to collaborate on literally anything that makes you and me better developers
 - 📫 Drop an email: hi@rolandbraun.com